Required Customer Documents

 To obtain a residential parking permit, every year an applicant must provide the following:

-Sufficient notarized documentation to certify the exclusive use of a vehicle not registered in applicant’s name.
-(Applicant must provide proof of residency and current vehicle registration.)
+- Sufficient notarized documentation to certify the exclusive use of a vehicle not registered in the applicant’s name.

 Please Note: Maryland Law prohibits local authorities from issuing an RPP permit valid for more than 60 days to any vehicle registered outside of Maryland, unless the owner of the vehicle has obtained a Maryland MVA Nonresident Permit.
 A copy of the processed MVA Nonresident Permit application (form VR-111) must be presented to the Parking Authority of Baltimore City (PABC) to obtain an RPP permit that is valid for more than 30 days.
 A Nonresident Permit must be presented along with any other required documentation.
 For MVA Nonresident Permit application information please contact the MVA office at (800) 950-1682.